snyk/snyk-visual-studio-plugin/README.md

 Thank you for reaching that far :)

-It either means youíve successfully run a scan with the Visual Studio extension or youíve encountered an issue.
+It either means you‚Äôve successfully run a scan with the Visual Studio extension or you‚Äôve encountered an issue.
 Either way we would love to hear about it - so go ahead and use the above contacts.
 We are looking forward to hearing from you!

 #### Build process